curl/everything-curl/http-multipart.md

 `multipart/form-data` and then specifies the MIME boundary string.
 That content-type is the default for multipart formposts but you can, of course, still modify that for your own commands and if you do, curl is clever enough to still append the boundary magic to the replaced header.
-You can't really alter the boundary string, since curl needs that for producing the POST stream.
+You cannot really alter the boundary string, since curl needs that for producing the POST stream.